MiguelElGallo/SynapseApacheIceBergExperiment/README.md

 # SynapseApacheIceBergExperiment
 Experimenting with Apache Iceberg using Synapse Spark Pool
 # Steps

+## Add the Icebeberg .jar to Synapse
+You need to download the Iceberg Jar and add it to Synapse.

+Follow instructions from here: https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-manage-pool-packages

+I'm using this file: iceberg-spark-runtime-3.2_2.12-0.13.2.jar

+## Run the following cells
 Following the steps from https://iceberg.apache.org/docs/latest/getting-started/ create the following cells in a Synapse Notebook

 ```json